 The course instructor will contact you prior to the course start date to welcome you and discuss any questions.

-This course is suitable for anyone with a solid foundation in meditation, a regular sitting practice, and would like to deepen their practice.
+The course is suitable for anyone who has a solid foundation in Dharma teachings, a meditation practice for at least 3 years and an interest in deepening their practice.

 Program fees help to support the operating costs of the Centre.